Addison County Publicly Funded PreK

 Our communities are:

 Addison Central SD: Bridport, Cornwall, Middlebury, Ripton, Salisbury, Shoreham, Weybridge

 Mount Abraham USD: Bristol, Lincoln*, Monkton, New Haven, Starksboro

 Addison Northwest SD: Addison, Ferrisburgh, Panton, Waltham, Vergennes

 Some communities within Addison County are served by adjacent supervisory unions.
 The communities of Goshen, Leicester and Whiting are served by Rutland Northeast SU.
-The town of Orwell is served by the Addison Rutland SU.
+The town of Orwell is served by the Slate Valley Unified School District.
 The town of Hancock is served by White River Valley SU.
+As of July 1, 2023, Lincoln will be part of the Lincoln School District.
 For more information on their PreK programming, please visit their websites or contact your local elementary school.

 Our early education programs include school-based PreK programming and partnerships with community programs to provide public education funding for all 3-5 year-old children.
-Staff of the supervisory unions also provide special education services to identified PreK children.
+School district staff also provide special education services to preschoolers with disabilities.

 We believe early education is vital for ensuring the future success of our students.
 Research on child brain development shows that investments in the early years are key for building future success.
 Communities that make investments in early childhood see the payoff in later years academically and socially.